jtudelag/idm-ocp-cert-manager-blog/ansible/README.md

 ```bash
 ansible-navigator -vvv --ee false -m stdout run -i inventory --pae false deploy-idm-vm-azure.yaml
 ```

-This Ansible playbook will create a RHEL9 VM with a public IP and network peering between IdM network and ARO network, for bidirectional communication between IdM and ARO nodes, required by the ACME protocol.
+This Ansible playbook will create a RHEL9 VM in Azure, with a public IP and network peering between IdM network and ARO network, for bidirectional communication between IdM and ARO nodes, required by the ACME protocol.

 ## Configure IdM and patch ARO OpenShift DNS and CA